movalex/BMD_requests/README.md

 16. Composition tabs dropdown shows `SubWnd` text instead of comp name. https://cl.ly/e2f0dfb261f6

-17. Move collapse group button to the right - or better, collapse by the doubleclick on the group header
+17. Move collapse group button to the right - or better, collapse by the doubleclick on the group header.

 Other feature requests: